Introduction

 Practise twice a day in different places.

-Mindfulness is also a popular way in which people practice relaxation and alleviate anxiety.
+Mindfulness is also a good way to practice relaxation and alleviate anxiety.
 Mindfulness is a skill in learning to focus, or be mindful of what is happening from moment to moment with a non-judging attitude.
-Once we learn how to do this, we can begin to deal with many of the causes of everyday stress such as anxiety provoking thoughts about the past or future and any other stressful phenomena such as time pressure, frustration, disappointment and distraction.
+Once we learn how to do this, we can begin to deal with many of the causes of everyday stress such as anxiety provoking thoughts about the past or future and any other stress points such as time pressure, frustration, disappointment and distractions.
+Why not join the University of Galway Mindful Way shared practices, available both online and in person.